 In 2010 alone, there were 2.5 million cases of TBI, which are commonly the result of sports injuries, slip and falls, or car crashes.
 TBI hospitalization rates have increased by 70 percent since 2001.

 If you or a loved one has suffered from TBI, you may have legal options.
-A personal injury attorney in Sharon can help you determine your rights after an accident.
+A personal injury attorney in Boston can help you determine your rights after an accident.

 Reducing the Likelihood of Traumatic Head Injuries in the Car